arcalot/arcalot.github.io/docs/arcaflow/running/running.md

 Once you start Arcaflow, it will perform the following three phases:

-1. It will start all plugins using your local deployer (see the [configuration guide](setup.md)) and load their schema.
+1. It will start all plugins using your local deployer (see the [configuration guide](setup.md)), load their schemas, and then stop the plugins.

+!!!
+Note
+    The loading phase **only** reads the plugin schemas; it does not run any of the functional steps of the plugins.

 2. It will execute the workflow.
 3. Once the workflow execution is complete, it will output the resulting data.